bokeh/dataviz-fundamentals/README.md

 ## Project description

-This repository hosts Bokeh equivalents for various plots from ["Fundamentals of Data Visualization" by Claus O. Wilke](https://clauswilke.com/dataviz/).
+This repository hosts Bokeh equivalents for various plots from [*Fundamentals of Data Visualization* by Claus O. Wilke](https://clauswilke.com/dataviz/).
 It provides a collection of interactive data visualizations implemented using the Bokeh library.

-## Table of Contents (WIP)
+## Table of contents (WIP)

-- Index - Contains a link to all of the available plots.
-- Notebook 1: [Plotting Bar Charts](notebooks/bar_charts.ipynb) - Demonstrates how to recreate the bar charts using Bokeh.
-- Notebook 2: [Scatter Plots](notebooks/scatter_plots.ipynb) - Shows how to generate the scatter plots with Bokeh.
-- Notebook 3: [Line Plots](notebooks/line_plots.ipynb) - Illustrates how to recreate the line plots using Bokeh.

-## Local Setup
+## Local setup

 To run these notebooks locally, follow these steps: